-We have experienced revenue growth rates of 28.9% and 28.1% in the nine months ended April 30, 2018 and the nine months ended April 30, 2017, respectively.
+We have experienced revenue growth rates of 30.7% and 26.0% in the first quarter of fiscal 2019 and fiscal 2018, respectively.
 Our revenue for any prior quarterly or annual period should not be relied upon as an indication of our future revenue or revenue growth for any future period.
-If we are unable to maintain consistent revenue or revenue growth, the market price of our common stock could be volatile, and it may be difficult for us to achieve and maintain profitability or maintain or increase cash flow on a consistent basis.
+If we are unable to maintain consistent or increasing revenue or revenue growth, the market price of our common stock could be volatile, and it may be difficult for us to achieve and maintain profitability or maintain or increase cash flow on a consistent basis.